Navbar

 However, ketamine's antidepressant effects are generally transient, meaning they are not permanent and tend to last for a limited period of time.
 Studies have shown that the antidepressant effects of a single dose of ketamine typically last for a few days to 2 weeks, with some patients experiencing longer-lasting benefits.

-In 2019, clinical trials were conducted on esketamine, a derivative of ketamine, and showed promising results.
+In 2019, clinical trials were conducted on esketamine, a compound closely related to ketamine, and showed promising results.
 Based on these trials, the FDA approved the nasal spray form of esketamine under the brand name Spravato.
 It is prescribed along with an oral antidepressant to treat adults who suffer from treatment-resistant depression and suicidal thoughts.

 Exploring the Potential of Ketamine Therapy for Mental Health Conditions: Benefits, Concerns, and Safety Protocols